17 ways to save money on driving

 All of the big fuel brands have loyalty cards too, so make sure to sign yourself up.
 While you shouldn't go to a more expensive station just to use a loyalty card, it's a good idea to have as many cards as you possibly can – they don't cost a thing, and you never know when they might come in handy.

 Make sure you've got the right insurance policy

-As our complete guide to spending less on your car insurance will elaborate on, it's really easy to end up in a situation where you're paying out way too much on your car insurance.
+As our complete guide to spending less on your car insurance will elaborate on, it's really easy to end up in a situation where you're paying out way too much.

 For young people, it's true that car insurance is notoriously expensive, but choosing an alternative policy like Pay as You Drive (PAYD) will knock hundreds off your payments.

-Also, don't forget to take out some decent student breakdown cover, otherwise you'll be shelling out big bucks.
-Make sure you read both of these guides thoroughly before taking out any policies with insurers!
+Also, don't forget to take out some decent student breakdown cover, otherwise you'll be shelling out big bucks should disaster strike.
+Just make sure you read both of our guides on these subjects thoroughly before taking out any policies with insurers!

 Don't go into the red (or the top of the tank either)

-For many student drivers, seeing how far you can get with your petrol gauge in the red becomes a bit of a playful challenge but, perhaps unsurprisingly, this is not a good idea!
+For many student drivers, seeing how far you can get with your petrol gauge in the red is a useful skill to master but, perhaps unsurprisingly, it's not a great idea!
 Driving with low petrol causes it to run out even quicker, and that's never a good thing (let's hope you have breakdown insurance!).

 Similarly, don't fill your tank right up to the top if you can help it.
 Fuel is heavy, so the more you have the more you'll burn.
 Stick to a 1/2 or 3/4 full tank and your car will run much more efficiently.